Rui-Bebiano/Python_vs_Julia/README.md

 ## Results
 The detailed results and analysis are provided in the Comparison.xlsx file.
-In summary, the results indicated that Julia performed the Fibonacci iterative calculation significantly faster than Python on average.
-However, Julia's times exhibit about twice the dispersion and 10 times the skew of those of Python.
+In summary, the results indicated that Julia performed the Fibonacci iterative calculation significantly faster than Python on average - in this case, about 7300 times faster.
+Nevertheless, Julia's recorded times exhibited about twice the dispersion and 10 times the (positive) skew of those of Python.

 ## Contributions
 Your feedback is welcome!
 Feel free to open an issue.